Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 This was another case of why I shouldn’t get too brave sometimes.
 My logic was that I could see a town ahead and I automatically just assumed this was where I was staying in Wadi Musa.

 Bit of a long walk (I thought) and if I just head towards where I could see the buildings then I would get here back to where I was staying.
+I mean I don’t know why I even thought this.

 Arriving in Umm Sayhoun